peterwittek/qml-rg/README.md

 Coding exercises:

-- Teach an agent to learn playing Doom.
-OpenAI Gym is a collection of environments in which you can benchmark reinforcement learning algorithms.
+- Teach an agent to learn a reinforcement learning task.
+[OpenAI Gym](http://gym.openai.com) is a collection of environments in which you can benchmark reinforcement learning algorithms.
 It was officially announced at NIPS in December 2016.
+[This](https://github.com/claymcleod/dqn) works fine with Pacman, it uses Keras and Theano for implementing the agent, and it is barely a hundred lines of code.

-The classical first-person shooter Doom is [one of the possible environments](https://gym.openai.com/envs#doom).
-Choose a reinforcement learning and see how it performs in one of the Doom subtasks.
+- Optional: The classical first-person shooter Doom is [one of the possible environments](https://gym.openai.com/envs#doom).
 Installing the Doom environment is fairly intricate as it is not included by default.
 Follow [these](https://github.com/peterwittek/qml-rg/issues/8#issuecomment-282140692) instructions to get it right.
-If all else fails, you can always go back to Pacman.

-- Do the same thing with simulated quantum agents.
-See, for instance, [this paper](https://arxiv.org/abs/1401.4997) or [this one](https://arxiv.org/abs/1601.07358).